microsoft/terminal/doc/specs/#4999 - Improved keyboard handling in Conpty.md

 * Not terribly difficult to decode
 * Unique from anything else we'd be processing, as it's an APC sequence (`\x1b_`)
-* From their docs: > All printable key presses without modifier keys are sent just as in the normal mode. ...
+* From their docs:
+  > All printable key presses without modifier keys are sent just as in the normal mode. ...
 For non printable keys and key combinations including one or more modifiers, an escape sequence encoding the key event is sent
-   - I think like this.
+   - I think I like this.
 ASCII and other keyboard layout chars (things that would hit `SendChar`) would still just come through as the normal char.

 #### Cons: